jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - entropy vs life.
 - reorienteing the story of life and the humans and technology inside it.

-For centuries, humanity has sought to understand our place in the world through the lens of ideology - the grand belief systems, political philosophies, and cultural narratives we've believed in throughout history.
+For centuries, humanity has sought to understand our place in the world through the lens of ideology - the grand belief systems, political philosophies, and cultural narratives we follow, vote for, and even fight over throughout history.
 But what if these human-centric worldviews have obscured the true driving force behind our advancement as a species?

-In Techvolution, we dare to challenge this conventional wisdom, arguing that it is not the stories we tell about ourselves, but rather the technological evolution we have undergone, that holds the key to comprehending - and harnessing - human civilization.
+In Techvolution, we dare to challenge this conventional wisdom, arguing that it is not the stories we believe, but rather the technological evolution we have undergone, that holds the key to comprehending - and harnessing - human civilization.

 Drawing on cutting-edge research and a bold, interdisciplinary approach, the author contends that the evolutionary adaptations that have set us apart from other hominids are not our capacity for language or the rich tapestry of our cultures, but rather our unparalleled ability to create, innovate, and employ tools.
-Just as natural selection has shaped the biological world, Techvolution posits that the same evolutionary principles - innovation, adaptation, and co-evolution - have driven the technological progress that has remade our species into a technological one.
+The tools you use are your defining feature; not gender, ethnicity, or nationality.
+Just as natural selection has shaped the biological world, Techvolution posits that the same evolutionary principles - speciation, adaptation, co-evolution - have remade our species into a full-blown technological one.

 Ideologies are just the means we used to connect with you tools.
 Limited technology of ancient times left the cosmos a mystery, thus we required a mythology to make sense of the world our eyes and ears, sun dials and water spouts, was showing us.
 As technology advanced, and our tools got more precise, we could see the world better and thus our mythologies fell to the truth as taugt to us via science.
 Ideologies change with technology, thus as technology changes, we must be willing to drop old ideologies to pickup new tools.

-We aren't used to doing that.
-Instead, ignorant of ideologies temporary nature, we have become ever more trapped within the very ideological frameworks we constructed.
+We do not let go out old ideologies and identities easily.
+Hence we do not let go out old technoloqies easily.
+Hence we fight our own evolution.
+Ignorant of ideologies temporary nature, we have become ever more trapped within the very ideological frameworks we constructed.
 The constant upheaval of political revolutions, economic disruptions, and social unrest, the author argues, is the inevitable byproduct of our attempts to force our technological future into the outdated molds of our ideological past.

 To break free of this cycle, Techvolution offers a revolutionary new approach - one that casts aside the tired dogmas of left and right, capitalism and socialism, in favor of an new philosophy rooted in the empirical realities of how technology has transformed the human condition.
-By aligning our political, economic, and social structures with the fundamental principles governing technological progress, the author contends we can unleash a new era of sustainable, equitable, and future-proof advancement.
+By aligning our political, economic, and social structures with the fundamental principles governing technological evolution, the author contends we can unleash a new era of equitable and efficient advancement.

 Tackling everything from the origins of human civilization to the existential challenges of the digital age, Techvolution is a sweeping, paradigm-shifting work that will captivate readers across the ideological spectrum.
 Whether you're a student of the social sciences, a policymaker seeking new solutions, or simply someone seeking to understand the forces shaping our collective destiny, this book promises to forever change the way you view the human story.